TRUE LIGHT HERE AT LAST

 This is where Mrs Fehlberg's definition is really suspicious.
 News reports refer to "cargo cults", "Satan cults", "human sacrifice cults", "suicide cults", "drug smuggling cult", "Jonestown cult", etc. Popular usage of the term "cult" associates a cult with something bad, anti society, criminal or on the edges of legality, something that perverts people, reduces their freedoms, abuses them.
 (Daniels 1988) By mislabeling JWs, Mormons, Adventists and Christadelphians as cults Mrs Fehlberg risks creating uninformed prejudice against religions whose ethical standards as high as her own.

-For Mrs Fehlberg to call "worldly psychology" a "doctrine of demons" raises unnecessary side issues and is downright silly.
+Mrs Fehlberg is right in stressing the importance of listening.
+A person leaving a cult or a sect such as JWs has many changes to make and many problems to sort out.
+Gaining self-understanding by expressing things in or Mrs Fehlberg to call "worldly psychology" a "doctrine of demons" raises unnecessary side issues and is downright silly.
 Of the 300 students who studied University psychology when I studied it some dozens were Christians.
 Second Year included a course on counseling.
 Much in psychology is testable and based on experiments that can be repeated.
 Demons were never invoked.
 Some ex cultists and ex sect members may wish not to join any other religious group.
 If that is their choice then counseling by a psychologist instead of a religionist may be preferable.

 It seems to me that many so-called "anti-cult ministries" are merely trying to get sect members to swap one sect for another.
-Or should I say "one cult for another"?
+Or should I say "one cult for another"? one's own words to a sympathetic listener is a vital part of the healing process.

 REFERENCES